-Mario Cristobal is in his first season on the Alabama coaching staff as the assistant head coach and offensive line coach, after joining the Crimson Tide in February of 2013.
+Mario Cristobal begins his second season on the Alabama coaching staff as the assistant head coach and offensive line coach, after joining the Crimson Tide in February of 2013.
 He had been the head coach at Florida International University (FIU) for six years (2007-12) before joining Alabama after a brief stay at his alma mater, Miami.

 During his six years at the helm of the FIU program, Cristobal was regarded as one of the country's top young college football coaches and was the architect of a successful program that went to back-to-back bowl games in 2010 and 2011.
 The 2011 season was the most successful year in program history with the school capturing a program-record eight victories during the regular season, along with milestone wins on the road at eventual Co-BIG EAST Champion Louisville and at home against Conference USA power Central Florida.